Port St. Lucie Motorcycle Accident Lawyer

 Port St. Lucie Motorcycle Accident Attorney

-Many people enjoy the wind in their hair and the freedom of the open road that comes with riding a motorcycle.
-Unfortunately, this mode of transportation also comes with a high risk of injury.
+Many people enjoy the wind in their hair and the freedom of the open road that comes with being motorcycle riders.
+Unfortunately, this mode of transportation also comes with a high risk of road rash.
 According to the National Highway Traffic Safety Administration, more than 5,500 people were killed in motorcycle accidents in 2020 alone.

 Some of the most common causes of these accidents include the following:

 1. Head-on collisions.
 Head-on collisions are one of the most common—and deadliest—types of motorcycle accidents.
-These accidents often occur when a motorist fails to see an oncoming motorcycle and turns into its path or when the rider drifts into the lane of oncoming traffic.
+These accidents often occur when a motorcycle riders fail to see an oncoming motorcycle and turns into its path or when the rider drifts into the lane of oncoming traffic.
 To avoid being involved in a head-on collision, be sure to ride defensively and always assume that other drivers don’t see you.

 2. Right-of-way violations.
 Motorcycles have the same rights—and responsibilities—as other vehicles on the roadways.
-However, many drivers fail to yield to motorcycles when they should, resulting in serious accidents.
+However, many drivers fail to yield to motorcycle riders when they should, resulting in serious accidents.

 3. Road hazards.
 Poorly maintained roads are one of the leading causes of motorcycle accidents.
 To avoid being injured in a road hazard accident, be sure to pay close attention to your surroundings and avoid riding in areas where the roads are in poor condition.